m-schm/url-shortener/README.md

 The postgres server expects a database specified by the connection string in `pgConnStr`, tests expect the same from `pgTestConnStr`.
-System-level dependencies are handled by Stack and Nix, so assuming a system with Nix, `nix-shell --run 'stack {run/build/test}` will take care of the rest.
+System-level dependencies are handled by Stack and Nix, so assuming a system with Nix, `nix-shell --run 'stack {run/build/test}` will take care of the rest!

-Alternatively, it's already up [here](http://url-shorten.hs.vc/)!

 ## What could be improved